Abdulla Al-Khulasi

-Abdulla Sultan Ahmed Muhammad Ahmed Al-Khulasi (Arabic: عبد الله سلطان أحمد محمد أحمد الخلاسي; born 2 September 2003) is a Bahraini footballer who plays as a centre-back for Bahraini Premier League club Al-Muharraq and the Bahrain national football team.
+Abdulla Sultan Ahmed Muhammad Ahmed Al-Khulasi (Arabic: عبد الله سلطان أحمد محمد أحمد الخلاسي; born 2 September 2003) is a Bahraini footballer who plays as a left-back for Bahraini Premier League club Al-Muharraq and the Bahrain national team.

 Club career

-In 2021, he began playing for Al-Muharraq in the Bahraini Premier League.
-In 2023, Al-Muharraq extended his contract for 5-years.
+Al-Khulasi began his youth career in the academy setup of Al-Muharraq.
+During the 2021-22 season he started transitioning into the senior training environment, making occasional first-team appearances.

+He officially signed a first-team contract with Al-Muharraq on 1 July 2022 ahead of the 2022-23 season.
+He was primarily played as a left-back occasionally shifting into a centre-back.
+He quickly consolidated his place as a reliable component of the team's backline.
+In 2023, after his debut season, Al-Muharraq extended his contract for five years.

+Al-Khulasi featured in the 2024-25 squad that won the Bahraini Premier League for the first time in 7 years where they conceded 17 goals in 22 games.
+He retained the league title in the 2025–26 season where they conceded 7 goals in 22 games, the fewest in the league.
+During the 2025-26 season he also won the Bahraini King's Cup for the 20th time.

 International career

 On 10 January 2023, Al-Khulasi made his debut for the Bahrain national team, in a 2–1 victory over Qatar in the Arabian Gulf Cup.
 On 28 March 2023, he scored his debut goal for the national team, in a 1–0 victory against Syria in a friendly match.

 In 2024, he was called up for the Bahrain national team for the World Cup 2026 qualification.

+In December 2024, he was called up for Bahrain national team for the 26th Arabian Gulf Cup.
+During the tournament he started in four of five games including the semi-final and final where he won his first international trophy.